samarth30/machine-learning/README.md

 it is a repositery to understand python basics

 ```
-you can clone this repo and learn python
+you can clone this repo and learn python and enjoy